Rail replacement bus service: Japan

-Buses have replaced rail in Japan when rail service must be suspended because of disaster, accident, economics, or engineering works.
-Notably, in some cases. those rail lines are closed permanently, and some of the former rail rights-of-way are converted into bus rights-of-way to provide grade-separated bus rapid transit service.
+Buses have replaced trains when railway services must be suspended because of disaster, accident, economics or engineering works.
+Notably, in some cases, those rail lines are closed permanently and some of the former rail rights-of-way are converted into bus rights-of-way to provide grade-separated bus rapid transit service.

 New Zealand

-When train services operated by Auckland One Rail in Auckland train services are sometimes replaced by a bus, the resulting service is called Rail Bus.
+When train services operated by Auckland One Rail in Auckland are replaced by a bus, the resulting service is called Rail Bus.
 Historically, New Zealand Railways Road Services replaced many train routes with buses.

 Singapore

-An incident occurred in Singapore on 7 July 2015 after a mass shutdown on the North–South and East–West lines caused by a power system failure.
-The operator SMRT and rival SBS Transit did not activate bus bridging but made all bus services free islandwide because of the sheer scale of the disruptions.
-The Land Transport Authority made travel free available for any bus services passing MRT stations that were affected during the train disruptions, and during a massive disruption affecting at least two lines, bus travel islandwide was made free.
+An incident occurred on 7 July 2015 after a mass shutdown on the North–South and East–West lines caused by a power system failure.
+The operator SMRT and rival SBS Transit did not activate bus bridging, but made all bus services free islandwide because of the sheer scale of the disruptions.
+The Land Transport Authority made public transport available for any bus services passing MRT stations that were affected during the train disruptions and, during a massive disruption affecting at least two lines, bus travel islandwide was made free.